Bare.ID entrusts its Kubernetes environment to the German cloud and Kubernetes provider SysEleven

 Bare.ID’s customers are primarily in the area of critical infrastructure.
 Above all, they include banks and government agencies as well as companies in the healthcare sector – in other words, organizations for which the statutory “KRITIS” regulations come into play.
 These include, for example, the obligation to host IT systems or have them hosted exclusively within the jurisdiction of the General Data Protection Regulation (GDPR/DSVGO) – that is, not hosted in the USA, where data protection rules are less strict than in Europe.
 This requirement affects not only immediate service partners, but also the partners’ suppliers.
 It even applies to companies that are European-owned but in which non-European investors own a stake – at least if they exercise control over the company through its corporate bylaws.

 Compliance as USP

 This all means that it wasn’t up for discussion that Bare.
 ID‘s core team would run the infrastructure for its own operations and customer services itself.
 That in turn laid down what they were looking for in a (new) Managed Kubernetes provider.
-Given the high security requirements, the company also couldn’t simply follow the lead of its parent company AOE Group and use Amazon Web Services (AWS).
+Given the high security requirements, the company also couldn’t simply follow the lead of AOE Group and use Amazon Web Services (AWS).
 “Our biggest USP is our compliance level,” explains Bare.ID’s authorized officer Steffen Ritter: “If I didn‘t have that, we’d be replaceable.”

 Thus Ritter and his team were looking for a provider that could deliver infrastructure as a service (IaaS) without sacrificing functionality and technology compared to the Big Three while providing it from within Europe – or better yet, Germany.
 In the course of its web research, Bare.ID came across SysEleven.
 The Berlin-based cloud and Kubernetes provider complies with KRITIS regulations by operating not only two physically separate data centers in the German capital, but another one in Frankfurt.